syncfusion-content/uwp-docs/uwp/SfDockingManager/Dealing-with-Windows.md

 ## Adding Window Programmatically

 Any UI element can be added inside the `SfDockingManager` as its child windows.
-The windows are added as Dock windows, since the default value of the state is Dock.
+The windows are added as Dock windows, since the default value of the `DockState` is Dock.
 The UI element is added in the `SfDockingManager` using the Add method of the `Children` property of the `SfDockingManager`.

 For example, `ContentControl` is added as a window for `SfDockingManager`.